-Overall, yelloweye rockfish biomass has been decreasing in the Southeast District despite a conservative harvest strategy.
-Management for this species has been improved with increased accounting of total DSR removals since 2004 and allocation of the resource between sport and commercial sectors since 2006.
-The stock is not considered overfished, but due to the life history characteristics of this long-lived species and infrequent stock assessment surveys, changes in yelloweye rockfish biomass may not be detected quickly.
+Overall, yelloweye rockfish biomass has been decreasing in SEO despite a conservative harvest strategy.
+Management for this species has improved with increased accounting of total DSR removals since 2004 and allocation of the resource between sport and commercial sectors since 2006.
+Additionally, in 2017, the department began an interdivisional, statewide rockfish initiative to develop long-term management strategies for yelloweye rockfish.
+The stock is not considered overfished, but due to the life history characteristics of this long-lived species and infrequent stock assessment surveys, fluctuations in yelloweye rockfish biomass may not be detected quickly.
+Due to this and a general decline in estimated biomass, the directed commercial, personal use, and sport fisheries were closed to DSR fishing in 2020.

+2017-2020 SEASON

-2014-2017 SEASON SUMMARY
+SUMMARY

 During this period, quotas were set annually by management area based on the DSR stock assessment and projection of DSR catch in the halibut fishery.
-The directed fishery was only opened for a management area if the quota was large enough to prosecute an orderly fishery.
+Beginning in 2016, the directed fishery was opened in one management area in SEO at a time, alternating with areas that were surveyed in the previous year, and the management area was only opened if the quota was large enough to prosecute an orderly fishery.
+This allowed for one management area in SEO to have a two-to-three-year recovery period and be surveyed prior to opening a directed fishery.

-During the 2014-2017 reporting period, directed fishing was open in internal waters (NSEI and SSEI) and EYKT for all years and closed in the other SEO management areas of CSEO, SSEO, and NSEO.
-The DSR harvest in the Southeast District was highest in 2014 with 132,088 round lb in the directed fishery and in 2016 with 317,090 round lb in all groundfish and halibut fisheries combined (Table 7).
-The largest directed fishery allocations and values occurred in 2015 with approximately 180,000 round lb allocated (Table 8) and values of approximately \$200,000 per year (Table 7).
-During this reporting period, the average price per lb for directed yelloweye rockfish varied from a low of \$1.83 per round lb in 2016 to a high of \$2.11 per lb in 2017.
-The number of active directed fishing permits ranged from 9-15 permits during this period (Table 7).
+During the 2017-2020 reporting period, directed fishing was open in internal waters (NSEI and SSEI), EYKT in 2017 only, CSEO in 2018 only, and SSEO in 2019 only.
+Due to a continuous decline in estimated the biomass, the directed commercial DSR fishery was closed in all management areas in 2020.
+During this period, the DSR harvest in the Southeast District was highest in the directed fishery in 2018 with 175,049 round lb and in all groundfish and halibut fisheries in 2019 with 412,055 round lb (Table 7).
+The largest directed fishery allocation and value occurred in 2018 with 231,606 round lb allocated (Table 8) and an exvessel value of \$340,282 (Table 7).
+From 2017 to 2019, the average price per lb for directed yelloweye rockfish varied from a high of \$2.18 per lb in 2017 to a low of \$2.03 per round lb in 2018.
+The number of active directed fishing permits ranged from 10 to 17 permits from 2017 to 2019 (Table 7).
+Due to the regionwide closure of the directed commercial fishery in 2020, the fishery allocation, exvessel value, and number of active directed fishing permits are zero.

-The most recent version of the DSR stock assessment presented to the Council's Gulf of Alaska Groundfish Plan Team in November 2017 recommended an ABC of 250 t, and a TAC of 243 mt for 2018 (Olson et al. 2017).
-The TAC was determined by deducting the estimated subsistence catch (7 t) from the ABC.
-This is a 10% increase from the TAC established in 2017 (Olson et al. 2017).
-The TAC is apportioned 84% to commercial fisheries and 16% to sport fish fisheries, which results in a commercial TAC of 204 t and a sport TAC of 39 t (Olson et al. 2017).
-At the time of publication of this document, it was not determined whether SEO directed DSR fisheries would open in 2018.
-Directed fisheries are opened if, after accounting for mortality in other fisheries, there is sufficient DSR resource available to conduct an orderly fishery and there are no area-specific conservation concerns.
-This decision will be made in January, after the 2018 halibut harvest levels have been announced and the associated DSR bycatch is estimated.
+The most recent version of the DSR stock assessment presented to the Council's Gulf of Alaska Groundfish Plan Team in November 2020 recommended an ABC of 566,588 lb, and a TAC of 551,156 lb for 2021 (Wood et al. 2020).
+This is an 8% increase from the TAC established in 2020.
+The TAC was determined by deducting the estimated subsistence catch (15,432 lb) from the ABC.
+The TAC is apportioned 84% to commercial fisheries and 16% to sport fish fisheries, which results in a commercial TAC of 462,971 lb and a sport TAC of 88,185 lb (Wood et al. 2020).
+At the time of publication of this document, it was not determined whether the directed DSR fisheries would open in 2021.
+Directed fisheries are opened if, after accounting for mortality in other fisheries, there is sufficient DSR resource available to conduct an orderly fishery and there are no areaspecific conservation concerns.
+This decision will be announced in January; however, given concerns for the health of the yelloweye rockfish stocks, directed DSR fisheries are unlikely to open in 2021.